Blogs

 • Marine Genetic Resources (MGRs) & Benefit-Sharing

-Deep-sea organisms - from tiny microbes to complex marine species - are increasingly researched for use in medicine, technology, cosmetics, and food.
-Until now, there were few clear rules about who could access these resources or benefit from them.
+Deep-sea organisms - from tiny microbes to complex marine species - are being researched more and more for use in medicine, technology, cosmetics, and food.
+Until now, there were just a few clear rules about who could access these resources or benefit from them.

-The Treaty introduces a simple principle: marine life found in international waters does not belong to any one country.
-Research activities must be transparent, and benefits - whether financial or scientific - should be shared more fairly.
-This helps prevent exploitation and supports global cooperation, particularly benefiting countries with limited access to deep-sea research.
+The Treaty initiates a simple principle: marine life found in international waters does not belong to any one country.
+Research activities must be transparent, and benefits - whether they are financial or scientific - should be shared more fairly.
+This helps prevent exploitation and supports global cooperation, especially benefiting countries with limited access to deep-sea research.

 • Area-Based Management Tools (ABMTs), including Marine Protected Areas (MPAs)

-One of the most important changes introduced by the Treaty is the ability to establish Marine Protected Areas on the high seas.
-For the first time, countries can collaborate to protect ecosystems that extend far beyond national borders.
+One of the most important changes initiated by the Treaty is the ability to establish Marine Protected Areas on the high seas.
+For the first time, countries can join forces to protect ecosystems that extend far beyond national borders.

 • Environmental Impact Assessments (EIAs)

-The Treaty also requires that potentially harmful activities in international waters - such as deep-sea mining or large industrial projects - are assessed before they begin.
+The Treaty also mandates that potentially harmful activities in international waters - such as deep-sea mining or large industrial projects - are evaluated before they begin.

-Environmental Impact Assessments help ensure that long-term and cumulative effects on fragile deep-ocean ecosystems are considered early, allowing decisions to be guided by science rather than short-term interests.
+Environmental Impact Assessments help ensure that long-term and cumulative effects on fragile deep-ocean ecosystems are contemplated early, allowing decisions to be guided by science rather than short-term interests.

 • Capacity Building & Transfer of Marine Technology

-Not all countries have equal access to research vessels, technology, or marine science expertise.
+Not all countries have the same access to research vessels, technology, or marine science expertise.
 The Treaty recognises this imbalance and promotes cooperation, training, and knowledge sharing.

-By supporting capacity building and technology transfer, the Agreement helps ensure that ocean protection becomes a shared global effort, not one led only by a small number of well-resourced nations.
+By supporting capacity building and technology transfer, the Agreement helps ensure that ocean protection becomes a shared global effort, not one that is led only by a small number of well-resourced nations.

 4_W5_A0770_c240dbfcb6